 - 1. Switch to layout view, if necessary (click View and click Layout View). - 2.
-Click Insert and click Data Frame.

-- 3. Hold down the Shift key and click the middle data frame (Land Use) on the page so both frames are selected. - 4.
-Click Drawing on the Draw toolbar, point to Distribute, and click Make Same Size.
+Click the Insert menu and click Data Frame. - 3.
+Hold down the Shift key and click the middle data frame (Land Use) on the page so both frames are selected. - 4.
+Click Drawing on the Draw toolbar, point to Distribute, and click Make Same Size